 The applied scientist, from student to experienced practitioner, is only as good as the institutions of learning / practicing applied science available to him or her.
 Institutions are simply defined as the “rules of the game” by which social activities are organised.
 The better and the better enforced the institutions are the better the outcomes of social organisation like education are.
 There are six level of institutions observed in society from top to bottom.
 First, there are structures that make the general macro-rules of social organisation, e.g. the education sector managed by say, a ministry of education, legislators with other stakeholders.
 Second, are regulatory bodies who set the specific or specialised macro-rules for the education sector e.g. a universities commission or a secondary schools inspectorate.
 Third, are the rules, as set by the government e.g. national curricula, schooling ages, education calendars and education assessment standards.
 Fourth, are conventions which are rules that spontaneously develop to resolve some problems and are often unwritten e.g. a lower sixth former from another school being equivalent to a class four student in the student hierarchy.
 Fifth, are organisations where the rules of the game determined by government and stakeholders are implemented within their boundaries through constant and consistent routines e.g. schools, universities, training / trade centres.
 Six, are habits which individuals acquire to effectively respond to the constant and consistent routines required by organisations.

 All these six levels of institutions have to have the minimum requirement of being individually adequate and complement each other sufficiently by way of coordination for them to be useful in constantly and consistently providing enabling resources / environments for the proper learning of applied science.
-The absence of these complementary requirements and coordination can easily shed light on why individual projects (mainly the provision of resources (teaching, equipment and funds)) directed at specific schools, even very good ones, usually fail.
+The absence of these complementary requirements and coordination can easily shed light on why individual projects (mainly the provision of resources (teaching, equipment and funds) directed at specific schools, even very good ones, usually fail.
 The provision of resources for learning is never sufficient for applied science education.
-Institutions properly enforced provide stable preferences and stable expectations in society, which are necessary for highly reliable and consistent learning / practice.
-Scientific and technological standards are also institutions.
+Institutions properly enforced provide stable preferences and stable expectations in society, which are necessary for highly reliable and effective learning / practice.
+Let us not forget that scientific and technological standards are also institutions.

 However, it is habit that is the most important institution at the learning level, all things considered.
 Applied science properly undertaken is totally dependent on habit.
 Habits of thoughtfulness, observation, accuracy, sincerity, precision, trial, rigor, relentlessness, patience are all necessary for being good at applied science.
 Organisations with bad routines not only fail, they make bad habits of learning and industry to proliferate.